Sean Kirst: 'A piece of me is gone': Aaron Salter's sister, in love and motion, will walk for her brother

 In the end, she said, he chose to give his life, protecting theirs.

-Shelly decided against going to court proceedings for the killer, staggered even now by such malice.
+Shelly decided against going to the killer's court proceedings, staggered even now by such malice.
 “My issue,” she says, “is how at 18 he could get that much hatred in his heart,” poison she knows he did not draw from thin air.

 Unless we look hard, she said, at the fact such inhumanity still exists – unless we steel ourselves to drying up the well for this poison – then “all those people who were just doing typical routines” at Tops will have died in vain.